by Robert Wilkinson

 A great acoustic performance by Sting with Dominic Miller of "Every Breath you Take"

-The following are all the music videos by Sting of his various post-Police hits.
+The following are all Sting’s various post-Police hits.

 The haunting "Russians."
 Here's a live performance in 1984 of "Russians," and here he is in Moscow doing a live performance on New Year's Eve 2010 complete with symphonic accompaniment of "Russians."
 Pretty awesome!